Surgery is often the best option for bulging varicose veins visible

 The operation is usually performed under a general

-anaesthetic and you are asleep and unaware throughout the procedure, although the procedure can be carried out under local anaesthetic with tumescent anaesthesia or spinal anaesthesia.
+anaesthetic and you are asleep and unaware throughout the procedure.
 The

 commonest operation (high tie or saphenofemoral ligation) is where a cut is made